 Cadbury Creme Egg Chocolate Lava Cakes

-Cadbury creme egg chocolate lava cakes are a chocolate lovers dream.
-Rich chocolate cake with a molten center of a cadbury cream egg.
+A rich chocolate cake with a molten center of a Cadbury cream egg.

 Prep Time 20 minutes